Ever felt so tired you could hardly stay awake at work or school on a regular basis? There’s a chance you might have iron deficiency.

 When anemia causes the heart to overwork, it can cause the brain to react by becoming anxious and nervous.

 These symptoms are due to the lack of oxygen flowing to the brain cells.
-As a result, iron deficiency anemia can cause the heart to beat rapidly and breathing to be labored and short.
-It’s all in an attempt to take in more oxygen and circulate it throughout the body.
-Unfortunately, these process can lead to panic attacks and anxiety in many people.
+As a result, iron deficiency anemia can cause shortness of breath and an increased heartbeat, both common symptoms of a panic attack.

 So, just what symptom of iron deficiency anemia takes the most people by surprise?…